 John Hickenlooper is a former geologist and businessman who champions innovation, collaboration and efficiency.
 Since taking office in 2011, the Governor and his team have worked to ensure that Colorado and its business-friendly climate is one of the most desirable places to live, work and play.

-John and his team are restoring faith in good government and leading Colorado out of the nationwide recession by:
+John and his team are restoring faith in good government and leading Colorado's economic resurgence by:

 John’s favorite quote is from Abraham Lincoln.
 He said, “With public sentiment, nothing can fail.
 Without it, nothing can succeed” That largely describes John’s governing approach as he tackles difficult problems in a bottom-up – and not a top-down – way.
 It also means gathering stakeholders with diverse opinions, listening and then collaborating to find common ground.